top of page

 2. a remuneration policy shall be developed on the basis of the remuneration policy in force in the State in which the work is carried out tax law, taking into account the associated tax advantages.

-While the politics under 1. is rather of importance with large enterprises, in order to achieve a uniform representation for all enterprise coworkers, the second way offers itself straight with middle and smaller enterprises, which can use tax organization possibilities in this way economically meaningfully.
-The approaches connected with the two alternatives lead in practice to completely different procedures with the organization.
+While the approach described under point 1 is more relevant for large corporations seeking uniformity across their global workforce, the second approach is particularly suitable for medium-sized and smaller companies that can thereby make effective use of fiscal optimisation opportunities.
+The approaches associated with these two alternatives lead, in practice, to entirely different organisational procedures.
 In the following, accentuated focal points of a remuneration policy with their essential contents are presented.
 This presentation does not claim to be complete either.

-When defining salary components in the classical sense, the following regulatory complexes must necessarily be taken into account:
+When defining salary components in the classical sense, the following regulatory aspects must necessarily be taken into account:

 1. the incentive function,